-An additional cleaning step is to reduce the number of trackpoints to 500, both to remove "jitter" and to make it easier for hikers who have Garmin GPSMap 60CSx hand-held GPSs to download the track from the ASCHG website.
+An additional cleaning step is to reduce the number of trackpoints to 500, both to remove "jitter" and to make it easier for hikers who have Garmin GPSMap 60CSx hand-held devices to download the track from the ASCHG website.
 Another way to do this is to simplify the track using GPSBabel (add link).

 - 1. Double-click on the track to open the trackpoints window.
 Look in the Summary box for Points. - 2.
-If the number of points (trackpoints) is greater than 500, you can use BaseCamp for PC to simplify the track. - 3.
+If the number of points (trackpoints) is greater than 500, you can use BaseCamp to simplify the track. - 3.
 Click on the Filter button near the bottom left of the trackpoints window. - 4.
 Just in case something goes wrong, check the box at the bottom left hand corner of the gray popup window.
 A duplicate of your current track appears in the list under MyCollection. - 5.
-For "Filter by," check "Automatic."
-If the number of trackpoints is much greater than 500, move the slider to the far right ("More points").
-If not, choose "Fewer points." - 6.
+For Filter by, check Automatic, and move the slider to the far right (More points). - 6.
 Then click OK. - 7.
-Repeat until the number of trackpoints is 500 or less.

-8. You can compare the elevation profile of the simplified track to that of the original one.
+Repeat until the number of trackpoints is 500 or less. - 8.
+You can compare the elevation profiles of the simplified track and the simplified one.
 Notice the change in the Ascent/Descent values.
 Simplifying the track has reduced those values.